South Carolina Teen Posts Snapchat Pic Holding Gun, Sign Containing Racial Slur, Faces Expulsion From School

 “We hang n*****s for free.”

-The message is followed by a drawing of a smiley face.
+The message was followed by a drawing of a smiley face.

 When school officials learned of the photo, says a spokesperson for Greenville County Schools, she was told to stay home from school.
-Not for disciplinary reasons, but for her safety.
+This was done not for disciplinary reasons, but for her safety.
+Police officials were also notified about the issue.

-“Students who were upset by the post were directed to school counselors.”
+“Students who were upset by the post were directed to school counselors,” the spokesperson said.

 Did She Commit A Crime?